idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/lagrangian/ComputeLagrangianObjectiveStress.md

 compare results to that product.

 This conversion only needs to happen for large deformation kinematics.
-The `ComputeLagrangianStressSmall` base class takes the `large_kinematics` flag as input and only performs the objective integration process if it is set to `true`.
+The `ComputeLagrangianObjectiveStress` base class takes the `large_kinematics` flag as input and only performs the objective integration process if it is set to `true`.